 Michael Brazukas presented a webinar with us last month, Strategy Execution is Change Management in Disguise.
 During the presentation, Michael pointed out the similarities between Fisher’s Personal Transition Curve, which depicts the process an individual goes through when adapting to a process change, and the Kübler-Ross model for grief processing.

 Strategy execution and implementation are more than just managing change – it’s managing loss.

 Ultimately, the goal of a strategic plan is to change the way you’re currently doing things, with the hopes that you’ll be able to change your process and see better results from operating The New Way.
 But so much of the success of the strategies you’re implementing relies on the culture you build around the change.
 If you don’t allow your employees to grieve The Old Way and help them through the transition into new initiatives, they’ll have a harder time adapting to The New Way or even understanding why.

-People are creatures of habit; employees operate best when we know what is expected of us, as scheduled.
+People are creatures of habit; employees operate best when they know what is expected of them, as scheduled.
 When you move our cheese, we need to understand what the change is, why it’s happening, and how it will benefit us.

 When you introduce your strategic plan (or operational plan, or merger & acquisition plan, or cost reduction plan – you get the idea – any plan that introduces new initiatives), it’s important to remember that most people aren’t involved in the planning process.
 The way the plan is initially, officially introduced needs to be carefully crafted so as to address concerns and the what’s-in-it-for-me (WII-FM) right away to start out on the positive path to change adoption.